International airports in Israel. Israel airports for international flights

 3. IsraAir.

-The airport's landing strip is relatively short - 1900 meters, therefore, international flights only those aircraft that are technically capable of landing there.
+The airport's landing strip is relatively short - 1900 meters, so it is accepted international flights exclusively those aircraft that are technically capable of landing there.

 • Eilat;